prarthanats/ERA/s9_Assignment/README.md

 #  Advanced Convolutions, Data Augmentation and Visualization on CIFAR 10 Dataset

-In this assignment we will be implementing the different Convolutions such as Dilated and Depth-wise Seperable Convolutions, Data Augmentation and Visualization on the CIFAR 10 dataset using PyTorch.
+In this assignment we will be implementing the different Convolutions such as Dilated Convolution, Depth-wise Seperable Convolutions and Skip Connection, Data Augmentation and Visualization on the CIFAR 10 dataset using PyTorch.

 ## Requirements